-The design is the same (which is no bad thing), the AMOLED display is bright and vibrant, despite still 'only' being 1080p, and the fingerprint scanner is fast.
+The AMOLED display is bright and vibrant, despite still 'only' being 1080p, and the fingerprint scanner is fast.

-The lack of a microSD card, and a battery which doesn't last more than a day may put some off, but considering the Rs 30,000 price tag you're paying the OnePlus is fantastic value for money.
+The lack of a microSD card, and a battery which doesn't last more than a day may put some off, but considering the price you're paying the OnePlus 5 is fantastic value for money.

 - Also consider: Low-cost flagship smartphones are getting better and better, and if the OnePlus 3T doesn't tickle your fancy the Honor 8 might.
 If offers excellent value for money with a premium build and a great display.

-It has a 5.2-inch 2K display, which makes watching video gorgeous, as well as some strong spec under-the-hood including 4GB of RAM and a Qualcomm Snapdragon 835 chipset, and squeezable sides (yes, really!) allowing you to quick launch apps.
+It has a 5.5-inch 2K display, which makes watching video gorgeous, strength under-the-hood with 4GB of RAM and a Qualcomm Snapdragon 835 chipset, and squeezable sides (yes, really!) allowing you to quick launch apps.

-The camera technology is a big focus for HTC though.
-A 12MP sensor may not sound like much, but it makes some gorgeous images on the back and there's a 5MP front-facing camera to capture your selfies too.
+The camera technology is still a big focus for HTC though.
+A 12MP sensor may not sound like much, but it makes some gorgeous images on the back and there's a 16MP front-facing camera to capture your selfies too.